SimonGenin/hadron-docs/src/tests.md

 })
 ```

-'this' variable is new for each scenario, so you can use it as a data storage for single scenario.
+'this' variable is new for each scenario, so you can use it as a data storage for a single scenario.
-We now have our steps definied, so we can use them in our feature:
+We now have our steps defined, so we can use them in our feature:

 ```
 // test.features